 The price of a given project depends on the materials used, the number and type of joints, and any special preparations or reinforcements.
 The following guide can be used to estimate costs.

 Unless you have an existing fence or structure to attach to, we'll need to use one of these to support what we build.
+Most fences need to be anchored at least every 6-8 feet.

 If the ground is soft, driving in these sharpened bamboo poles is the fastest way to get started.
 Untreated, these usually last at least three years before the ground contact ares become overly brittle.